luau-lang/rfcs/docs/vector-library.md

 The default metatable for vectors should now be the `vector` library.
 While buffers and coroutines do not have this, vectors likely should for ergonomics.

+Luau VM can be configured in two different vector value modes.
+Default configuration uses vectors with 3 components (`xyz`) and if the `LUA_VECTOR_SIZE` configuration option is set to 4, vector values get an additional forth `w` component.
+This mode will be referred to as '4-wide mode' in this proposal.

 ### Library functions & constants

 This RFC proposes the following basic functions and constants.